giovannipbonin/ieee-program/Week 03/README.md

 ## Trees
- - Trees are again just another form of organizing data in a way that provides benefits for certain applications.
+Trees are again just another form of organizing data in a way that provides benefits for certain applications.
 It is called a Tree because it has branches, like real life trees do.
 Most think of it as an upside down tree.
-For example:
-    3
-   / \
-  5  1
- / \
-0   2

 In general:
 ```
 class Node {